ThomasHabets/kybertest/README.md

   stuff, and is assembling crypto primitives like Kyber and AES.
 * Kyber (and all other PQ algorithms) is not as analyzed as traditional crypto like RSA.
-* There is no authentication of decrypted data.
-Corrupt/interfered ciphertext will produce corrupt/interfered output. (this should be fixable before 1.0)
-* CBC is not the greatest mode in the first place. (also fixable)
 * TODO: add more reasons

 ## Deliberate design decisions

 * One algorithm only.
-Kyber 1024 and AES-256-CBC in the first version.
+Kyber 1024 and AES-256-GCM in the first version.
 * No compression.
 If the user wants to compress the input it's up to them, using their favourite tool.